WhySoEazy/MyProject/README.md

 ## 💡 Notes

 - **GPU**: This project supports training on GPU if available (using CUDA).
+- **Model Checkpoints**: If training is interrupted, you can resume from the last checkpoint using the `--checkpoint` argument.
+- **Inference**: The `test_cnn.py` script uses OpenCV for loading and processing images before feeding them into the trained model.

 ## 📊 Loss and Accuracy Plots